ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 rose edit &
 ```

 This opens the _Rose_ GUI that contains information about the configuration settings.
-The configurable options for each model configuration are described in their respective documentation pages.
+For a description of the simple configuration settings, see the respective [Run a model](https://docs.access-hive.org.au/models/run_a_model/) documentation.

 Once settings have been modified in the _Rose_ GUI, save them by clicking on the _Save_ button ![Save button](/assets/run_access_cm/save_button.png){: style="height:1em"}.